-Sooner or later, you’ll start noticing the “Be Nice or Leave” painted placards around the city.
-The man behind New Orleans’ most recognizable folk art is the sometimes crusty but always amusing Dr. Bob.
-His art has been featured in the New Orleans Jazz Festival, the Smithsonian Institute, and the House of Blues.
-His eclectic and funky pieces feature beloved local scenes, like sno-ball stands and shotgun shacks, and local wildlife—like gators.
-His materials include trashcan lids, coffee cans, bottle caps, and other debris from Hurricane Katrina.
+Sooner or later, you’ll start noticing the painted “Be Nice or Leave” placards around the city.
+The man behind New Orleans’ most recognizable folk art is the sometimes crusty, but always amusing Dr. Bob.
+His art has been featured in the New Orleans Jazz Festival, the Smithsonian Institute and the House of Blues.
+His eclectic and funky pieces feature beloved local scenes, like sno-ball stands and shotgun shacks, and local wildlife—including gators.
+His materials include trashcan lids, coffee cans, bottle caps and other debris from Hurricane Katrina.
 If you’re looking for folk art that reflects the quirky yet indomitable spirit of New Orleans, make the trek out to Dr. Bob’s warehouse.

-Sitting on the Mississippi’s Gulf Coast, Bay St. Louis is an easy day trip from the Crescent City.
+Sitting on the Gulf Coast in nearby Mississippi, Bay St. Louis is a mere 90 minutes from the Crescent City.
 But with its small, low-key, coastal-town atmosphere, it feels a world away.
-In 2005, Hurricane Katrina made landfall here.
-In the decade since, residents have rebuilt while making sure to retain what makes Bay St. Louis so loved.
 It’s been named one of “America’s Coolest Small Towns,” as well as one of the best coastal beach towns.
 After lounging on the beach, stroll around Old Town.
 Be sure to check out Gallery 220, a local artists’ co-op, and chat with locals at the Mockingbird Café.
 If you need a bit more time away from the Big Easy, spend a night at the Bay Town Inn.

 Travelocity compensates authors for their writings appearing on this site; such compensation may include travel and other costs.